How to deal with student loan and credit card debts after graduation

 Moving on from student life

 For most graduates the situation does improve but you might have to make some compromises along the way.
-Setting and sticking to a budget to deal with big bills and student debts is a smart way to get through this time.

 Tips on managing your student debts